AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 # 15. Gregory Nazianzen.

-Gregory of Nazianzus, born AD 330, was one of the greatest orators of the ancient church.
-Gibbon sarcastically says: \"The title of Saint has been added to his name, but the tenderness of his heart, and the elegance of his genius, reflect a more pleasing luster on the memory of Gregory Nazianzen.\" The child of a Christian mother, Nonna, he was instructed in youth in the elements of religion.
+Gregory of Nazianzus, born 330 AD, was one of the greatest orators of the ancient church. **Gibbon** sarcastically says: "The title of Saint has been added to his name, but the tenderness of his heart, and the elegance of his genius, reflect a more pleasing luster on the memory of Gregory Nazianzen."
+The child of a Christian mother, Nonna, he was instructed in youth in the elements of religion.
 He enjoyed an early acquaintance with Basil, and in Alexandria with Athanasius.
 With Basil his friendship was so strong that Gregory says it was only one soul in two bodies.
-AD 361, he became presbyter, and in 379 he was called to the charge of the small, divided orthodox church in Constantinople, which had been almost annihilated by the prevalence of Arianism.
-He so strengthened and increased it, that the little chapel became the splendid \"Church of the Resurrection.\" AD 380 the Emperor Theodosius deposed the Arian bishop, and transferred the cathedral to Gregory.
+In 361 AD, he became presbyter, and in 379 he was called to the charge of the small, divided orthodox church in Constantinople, which had been almost annihilated by the prevalence of Arianism.
+He so strengthened and increased it, that the little chapel became the splendid "Church of the Resurrection."
+In 380 AD the Emperor Theodosius deposed the Arian bishop, and transferred the cathedral to Gregory.
 He was elected bishop of Constantinople in May, 381, and was president of the Ecumenical council in Constantinople, while Gregory Nyssa added the clauses to the Nicene creed.
-He resigned because of the hostility of other bishops, and passed his remaining days in religious and literary pursuits.
-He died AD 390 or 391.
+He resigned because of the hostility of other bishops and passed his remaining days in religious and literary pursuits.
+He died in 390 or 391 AD.
 He was second to Chrysostom as an orator in the Greek church.
 More than this, he was one of the purest and best of men, and his was one of the five or six greatest names in the church\'s first five hundred years.

-Prof. Schaff styles him \"one of the champions of Orthodoxy.\"
+Prof. Schaff styles him "one of the champions of Orthodoxy."

-Gregory says: \"God brings the dead to life as partakers of fire or light.
-But whether even all shall hereafter partake of God, let it be elsewhere discussed.\" Again he says: \"I know also of a fire not cleansing (Greek)[^305] but chastising (Greek),[^306] ... unless anyone chooses even in this case to regard it more humanely, and creditably to the Chastiser.\" This is a remarkable instance of the esoteric, and well may Petavius say: \"It is manifest that in this place St. Gregory is speaking of the punishments of the damned, and doubted whether they would be eternal, or rather to be estimated in accordance with the goodness of God, so as at some time to be terminated.\" And Farrar well
-observes: \"If this last sentence had not been added the passage would have been always quoted as a most decisive proof that this eminently great father and theologian held, without any modification, the severest form of the doctrine of endless torments.\"
+Gregory says: "God brings the dead to life as partakers of fire or light.
+But whether even all shall hereafter partake of God, let it be elsewhere discussed."

+Again he says: "I know also of a fire not cleansing (Greek)[^305] but chastising (Greek),[^306] ... unless anyone chooses even in this case to regard it more humanely, and creditably to the Chastiser."
+This is a remarkable instance of the esoteric, and well may Petavius say: "It is manifest that in this place St. Gregory is speaking of the punishments of the damned, and doubted whether they would be eternal, or rather to be estimated in accordance with the goodness of God, so as at some time to be terminated."
+And Farrar well observes: "If this last sentence had not been added the passage would have been always quoted as a most decisive proof that this eminently great father and theologian held, without any modification, the severest form of the doctrine of endless torments."

-Gregory tells us: \"When you read in Scripture of God\'s being angry, or threatening a sword against the wicked...understand this rightly, and not wrongly...how then are these metaphors used?
+Gregory tells us: "When you read in Scripture of God\'s being angry, or threatening a sword against the wicked...understand this rightly, and not wrongly...how then are these metaphors used?
 Figuratively.
 In what way?
-With a view to terrifying minds of the simpler sort.\"
+With a view to terrifying minds of the simpler sort."

-He writes again: \"A few drops of blood renew the whole world, and become for all men that which rennet is for milk, uniting and drawing us into one.\" Christ is \"like leaven for the entire mass, and having made that which was damned one with himself, frees the whole from damnation.\" And yet Gregory describes the penalties of sin in language as fearful as though he did not teach restoration beyond it.
-He says:
+He writes again: "A few drops of blood renew the whole world, and become for all men that which rennet is for milk, uniting and drawing us into one."
+Christ is "like leaven for the entire mass, and having made that which was damned one with himself, frees the whole from damnation."
+And yet Gregory describes the penalties of sin in language as fearful as though he did not teach restoration beyond it.
+He says: "That sentence after which is no appeal, no higher judge, no defense through subsequent work; no oil from the wise virgins or from those who sell, for the failing lamps;...but one last fearful judgment, even more just than formidable, yea, rather the more formidable because it is also just;
-\"That sentence after which is no appeal, no higher judge, no defense through subsequent work; no oil from the wise virgins or from those who sell, for the failing lamps;...but one last fearful judgment, even more just than formidable, yea, rather the more formidable because it is also just; when thrones are set and the Ancient of Days sitteth, and books are open, and a stream of fire sweepeth...and they who have done evil to the resurrection of judgment...(where) the torment will be, with the rest, or rather above all the rest, to be cast off from God, and that shame in the conscience which has no end.\"[^307]
+when thrones are set and the Ancient of Days sits, and books are open, and a stream of fire sweeps...and they who have done evil to the resurrection of judgment...(where) the torment will be, with the rest, or rather above all the rest, to be cast off from God, and that shame in the conscience which has no end.\"[^307]

 The character of Gregory shows us the kind of mind that leans to the larger hope, or, perhaps, the disposition that the larger hope produces.
-Says Farrar: \"Poet, orator, theologian; a man as great theologically as he was personally winning[^308]...the sole man whom the church has suffered to share that title (Theologian) with the Evangelist St.
+Says Farrar: "Poet, orator, theologian; a man as great theologically as he was personally winning[^308]... the sole man whom the church has suffered to share that title (Theologian) with the Evangelist St.
-John,...the most learned and the most eloquent bishop in one of the most learned ages of the church, whom St. Basil called 'a vessel of election, a deep well, a mouth of Christ;' whom Rufinus calls \'incomparable in life and doctrine.\' Gregory of Nazianzus deserved the honor of sainthood if any man has ever done, being as he was, one of the bravest men in an age of confessors, one of the holiest men in an age of saints.\" ... \"In questions of eschatology he seems more or less to have shared, though with wavering language, in some of the views of Origen, which the church has partly adopted and partly uncondemned --- the view, especially, that there shall be hereafter a probatory and purifying fire, and that we may indulge a hope in the possible cessation, for many, if not for all, of the punishments which await sin beyond the grave.
-He speaks indeed far less openly than Gregory of Nyssa, of a belief in the final restoration of all things, but even this belief lies involved in his remarks on the prophecy of St. Paul, concerning that day when 'God shall be all in all.'\"
+John,... the most learned and the most eloquent bishop in one of the most learned ages of the church, whom St. Basil called 'a vessel of election, a deep well, a mouth of Christ;' whom Rufinus calls 'incomparable in life and doctrine.'
+Gregory of Nazianzus deserved the honor of sainthood if any man has ever done, being as he was, one of the bravest men in an age of confessors, one of the holiest men in an age of saints." ...
+"In questions of eschatology he seems more or less to have shared, though with wavering language, in some of the views of Origen, which the church has partly adopted and partly uncondemned --- the view, especially, that there shall be hereafter a probatory and purifying fire, and that we may indulge a hope in the possible cessation, for many, if not for all, of the punishments which await sin beyond the grave.
+He speaks indeed far less openly than Gregory of Nyssa, of a belief in the final restoration of all things, but even this belief lies involved in his remarks on the prophecy of St. Paul, concerning that day when 'God shall be all in all.'"

 When Gregory and his congregation had been attacked in their church, while celebrating our Lord\'s baptism, by the Arian rabble of